justmarkham/DAT5/README.md

 * For a fun (yet enlightening) look at the data science workflow, read [What I do when I get a new data set as told through tweets](http://simplystatistics.org/2014/06/13/what-i-do-when-i-get-a-new-data-set-as-told-through-tweets/).
 * For a more in-depth introduction to data science, browse through these [PowerPoint slides](http://www2.research.att.com/~volinsky/DataMining/Columbia2011/Slides/Topic1-DMIntro.ppt) from Columbia's Data Mining class.
 * For a more in-depth introduction to machine learning, read section 2.1 (14 pages) of Hastie and Tibshirani's excellent book, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 (It's a free PDF download!)
+* For a really nice comparison of supervised versus unsupervised learning, plus an introduction to reinforcement learning, watch this [video](http://work.caltech.edu/library/014.html) (13 minutes) from Caltech's [Learning From Data](http://work.caltech.edu/telecourse.html) course.

 **Resources:**
 * Quora has a [data science topic FAQ](https://www.quora.com/What-is-the-Data-Science-topic-FAQ) with lots of interesting Q&A.